ymcheung/moment--with-astro-solid/src/pages/styx/mr-roboto.md

 The time has come at last

-(Secret, secret, I've got a secret)
+(Secret, secret, I&rsquo;ve got a secret)

 To throw away this mask

-(Secret, secret, I've got a secret)
+(Secret, secret, I&rsquo;ve got a secret)

 Now everyone can see

-(Secret, secret, I've got a secret)
+(Secret, secret, I&rsquo;ve got a secret)

 My true identity!

-I'm Kilroy!
+I&rsquo;m Kilroy!
 Kilroy!
 Kilroy!
 Kilroy!

 </LyricSection>